Importance of Home Roof Ventilation

 Proper attic ventilation is critical to the longevity of your roof system.
 In fact, having improper or inadequate roof ventilation can cut the life of your roof system in half.
 Because you can not see ventilation, roof ventilation often gets overlooked by the contractor and the homeowner.
 When roof ventilation components have been installed, we often see not enough ventilation for the size of the house, or even too much ventilation – Both of which can cause damage to your roof system and home.
 This article will discuss the different types of roof ventilation, how roof ventilation should be installed, and the metrics to determine how much roof ventilation should be installed.

 Proper roof ventilation should provide benefits in all seasons, not just during warmer months.
-Ventilation should provide cooler temperatures during summer months, and help keep attic spaces dry during winter months.
+Ventilation should provide cooler temperatures during the summer months, and help keep attic spaces dry during the winter months.
 In the summer, a lack of ventilation can cause excessive heat in the attic space, reaching temperatures above 150 degrees F. This heat can migrate to living space inside the home, and also cause premature damage to the roof system.
 In the winter, a lack of ventilation can cause condensation in the attic space as warm air from the home rises.
 This moisture can create mold in the attic space and damage the roof system above.
 Sound ventilation promotes a homeostatic environment in your attic, and home, despite seasonal temperature changes.

 Benefits of Proper Attic Ventilation